-This study design is typically not considered where limited or no pre-impact baseline data exist and data cannot be collected prior to impact.
-The study focuses on representative sites at increasing distances from the source of impact (the spill).
-Additional temporal data are considered when using this study design to account for other environmental factors (seasonality).
-Control or reference sites are used in the design of these gradient based studies to help in the assessment of restoration.
+This study design would be considered where limited or no pre-impact baseline data exists and data cannot be collected prior to impact.
+The studies would focus on representative sites at increasing distances from the source of impact (the spill).
+Additional temporal data may need to be considered when using this study design to account for other environmental factors (seasonality).
+Control or reference sites may be used in the design of these gradient based studies to help in the assessment of restoration.

-Data from OMP1, OMP2 and OMP3 are used in defining the area impacted from the spill when considering sites to assess the gradient of impact.
+Data from OMP1, OMP2 and OMP3 would be used in defining the area impacted from the spill when considering sites to assess the gradient of impact.